matheusbaptistella/matheusbaptistella/README.md

  - 🏆 I'm keen on playing Hackathons and competitons like CTFs.
  - 🚀 I have experience in: Rust, Flutter/Dart, (No)SQL, Docker, Typescript.
  - 📫 To reach me, send an email to: [mbapts@gmail.com](mbapts@gmail.com).
  - 🤝 Let's Collaborate!!!
-I'm always open to collaboration on interesting projects.
 If you have an idea or a project you'd like to work on together, please reach out!

 <!--
 **matheusbaptistella/matheusbaptistella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.